aryika78/Text-Analyzer/README.md

 A powerful **Python-based Command Line Interface (CLI)** that demonstrates **core NLP preprocessing concepts** with beautiful Rich-based output and structured JSON support.

-This project is designed for **learning, interviews, and showcasing NLP fundamentals** in a clean, production-style CLI.

 ---

 ## 🚀 Features